-Tamira has stepped down from her position as CEO of Dogs Deserve Better, effective March 16, 2015.
+Tamira has stepped down from her position as CEO of Dogs Deserve Better, effective March 2015.
 Although proud of what she has accomplished for chained dogs and grateful for all those who have joined that mission and will continue in her stead, Tamira now looks forward to her next adventure.
-Details to come.
+View her blog here.

 A Varied Career Path Leads to Dog Advocacy

 Tamira Thayne, DN, Rev, was labeled the 'animal lover' in the family from an early age growing up on a farm in rural Pennsylvania.
 This love combined with a deep empathy for dogs—the most social of beings—ostracised to the end of a chain led her to form Dogs Deserve Better, Inc. in the fall of 2002.
 Ms. Thayne passed the reins of the organization to new leadership in March 2015.

 Dogs Deserve Better, a nonprofit dedicated to freeing the chained dogs and bringing them into the home and family, bought Michael Vick's former dogfighting compound in Smithfield, Virginia, in 2011 and has been transforming it to the Good Newz Rehab Center for Chained and Penned Dogs.

 Through her work for chained dogs, Tamira has suffered greatly in her quest to bring them freedom, but only a fraction as much as the dogs suffer.
 She has spent 877 hours chained to doghouses in front of State Capitols and other locations educating and advocating for better laws; she has spoken at over 75 venues nationwide about the issue and how we can be better friends to those who depend on us for their very existence; she has been arrested four times for helping dogs left in deplorable conditions and sometimes so ill they were unable to stand.